Duration:

 Optional visit at Machu Picchu

-Visit to the special mountain of Huayna Picchu, which only 400 people a day are allowed to climb.
+Visit the special mountain of Huayna Picchu, which only 400 people a day are allowed to climb.
 If you want to ascend, you will have to add $20.00 USD to the Machu Picchu entrance ticket.

 Another special climb is up Machu Picchu Mountain, its entrance cost is $20.00 USD on top of the regular Machu Picchu entrance ticket.